 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example rape or oral sex), or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+The activities may involve physical contact, including assault by penetration (for example rape or oral sex), or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
+They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging and/or exploitating children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
-Sexual abuse, as can other children.
-The sexual abuse of children by other children is a specific safeguarding issue in education and is explored below.
+Sexual abuse is not solely perpetrated by adult males.
+Women can also commit acts of sexual abuse, as can other children, including peers and siblings.
+The sexual abuse of children by other children, known as child-on-child abuse, is a specific safeguarding issue in education and is explored below.

-Signs of sexual abuse displayed by children may include:
+Signs of sexual abuse displayed by children may include, but is not limited to:

 - pregnancy

 - sexually transmitted infection/diseases;

 - pain/itching/bleeding/bruising/discharge to the genital area/anus/mouth;

 - urinary infections;

 - difficulty walking or sitting or standing;

 - persistent sore throats; or

 - stomach ache